 - Identify the connections between AIA’s Code of Conduct and intercultural competence.

-A $200 discount is available to members of the AIA Minnesota and local chapter boards; Women in Architecture or EDI Committee members; MSP AoA NOMA members; and any current committee or knowledge community co-chair.
+A $200 discount is available to members of the AIA Minnesota and local chapter boards; Women in Architecture or EDI Committee members; MSP AoA NOMA members; members of the Community of Practice for Culture Change (CPCC); and any current committee or knowledge community co-chair.

 Continuing education credits

 5 LU Hours; 4 ethics credits